A Bayesian Nonparametric Stochastic Block Model for Directed Acyclic Graphs: Model

 where $\Gamma(\cdot)$ is the gamma function.
 The factor $(1-b_k^{a_k})^{-1}$ is due to the truncation of $0$ from the original support of the negative binomial distribution.
+The negative binomial is over-dispersed, allowing possibly high variance, hence high prior uncertainty of the value of~$k$.

 The regime-dependent parameters and their priors are introduced this way because, ultimately, we want to enable model selection of the regime, which in turn requires the prior of $r$, denoted by $\P(r)$.
-The boundary cases $\P(r=0)=1$ and $\P(r=1)=1$ represent staying within the infinite and finite regimes, respectively, while the incorporation of the model selection in the MCMC sampler is described in Section \ref{sect.model.selection}.
+The boundary cases $\P(r=0)=1$ and $\P(r=1)=1$ represent staying within the infinite and finite regimes, respectively, while model selection takes place when $0<\P(r=0)<1$, allowing the data to select the more suitable among the two regimes.
+The model selection step, implemented within the MCMC sampler, follows the algorithm of \cite{cc95}.
+Moreover, the prior choice for $r$ allows unbalanced weights between models, as this may improve mixing of the model selection step, as shown in \cite{fp08}, in the context of reversible jump MCMC.
+At the end of Section~\ref{sec:simulation}, in Table~\ref{tab:BayesFactor}, we show results from a simulated study in which the posterior sampler in general recovers the correct regime between the finite and infinite ones.
+A detailed description of the model selection step can be found in the online Appendix C.2.